 Here’s everything you need to know about the Help to Buy ISA for existing account holders:

 A Help to Buy ISA is a type of savings account that the government tops up with a 25% bonus, if you meet certain savings targets.

 How soon can I get the government bonus?

 If you opened a Help to Buy ISA before the 30th November 2019 deadline, the government will chip in with a contribution worth 25% of what you save.

 The maximum amount the government will contribute is £3,000 – but you will need to pay £12,000 to get this.
-So, if you’ve paid in £1,200 during your first month (which is the only time you could have done so) and stash £200 away every month (the maximum monthly contribution thereafter) it would take you four years and seven months to hit the target.
+So, if you’ve made an initial deposit of £1,200 during your first month (which is the only time you could have done so) and stash £200 away every month (the maximum monthly contribution thereafter), it would take you four years and seven months to hit the target.

 You don’t have to save the full £12,000 to receive a bonus, as the government will top up your savings once you’ve paid in £1,600.